BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 #### Registration Process

 - Client submits username and password to server.
-- Server hashes password using SHA256.
+- Password is hashed on the client-side using SHA256.
 - New entry added to `USER` table with username and hashed password.
 - User Automatically logged in with new credentials.